HSF/packaging/RelocatableSoftware/README.md

 ---------
 Scripts for the [pkg-config](http://www.freedesktop.org/wiki/Software/pkg-config/) tool can also be made relocatable by using the builtin `pcfiledir` variable.
-This expands to the directory holding the `.pc` file, and so for our example project Foo could be written as
+This expands to the directory holding the `.pc` file, and so for an example project Foo this could be written as

 ```
 prefix=${pcfiledir}/../..